csinn/Painted-Prosthetics/Docs/UML/Website/PP- website use cases.md

 ## Gallery module
 ### Guest
+Someone who likes art, search for inspiration, maybe an amputee or maybe an artist.
 #### View fans gallery
 Art that comes from drawing app.
 Images sorted by latest.
 #### View pro gallery